winwiz1/crisp-react/docs/benchmarks/PERFORMANCE.md

 6. Terminate the backend by pressing `Control+C`.

+### Scalability
+In theory scalability refers to the ability of the software to manage increased workload.
+Let's define it in practical terms and with respect to our Express based React application.

+>In production scenarios scalability would depend on many factors.
+E.g. can the solution scale up and take advantage of more powerful CPU by uniformly engaging all its cores under stress load using multiple threads.
+Or can the solution scale out by starting multiple processes/instances and handle distributed state changes.
+Here we will use a simplified definition of scalability that is more straightforward yet meaningful and depends on how heavily the React application taxes a webserver.

+Suppose the application is an online timesheet deployed at a company where everyone uses it at the beginning of a workday.
+If the timesheet is containerised and deployed in the cloud, for example using Google Cloud Run, then it can handle between 40 (the default) and 80 (the [maximum](https://cloud.google.com/run/quotas) Google allows) requests concurrently.
+Let's assume we have set the concurrency setting to __50 requests__.
+Now we can provide a simplified definition of scalability: it's the number of concurrent timesheet startup/download requests a single Cloud Run container can serve at one point of time (aka burst rate).
+It can help to decide how many containers are required if CDN is not used for React application deployment.

+To find out this number press F12 to open Chrome DevTools, then switch to the `Network` tab and press F5 to refresh the Overview page.
+Counting the number of requests served by the backend should yield __5 requests__ (one .html page, three script bundles and one icon).
+Therefore the scalability figure is 50 requests / 5 requests = __10 applications__.

+> The backend will have to deal with API requests as well but those will need to be served at the different points of time.

+If the React app contains multiple SPAs, then switching from one SPA to another results in 2 requests served by the backend (one .html page and one script bundle).
+Such a switching will be barely noticeable by a user if the bundle size containment described in the next section is implemented.

 ### Future Considerations
 The solution has a limited amount of code, as a boilerplate should.
 It begs a question to what extent the performance will be affected when the application grows.
 To contemplate an answer let's have a look at the script bundles: